react-cosmos/react-cosmos/packages/react-dom-polyfill/README.md

     "react-dom": "<16"
   }
   ```
-- Even though calling `findDOMNode` on DOM element refs is no longer required in newer versions of React, you must always use it to account for older Reacts.
+- Even though calling `findDOMNode` on DOM element refs is not required in newer versions of React, you must always do it to account for older Reacts.
 This makes this polyfill somewhat *special*.
 E.g.

   ```js
   // Polyfill will simply return this.refs.searchInput with newer React versions,